COMP122/pythagorean.mips/assignment.md

   }
   ```

+You should select the type of loop that results in MIPS code that the best from a readability standpoint.
 In this version of your program, you must also create a macro call "max" to make your program more readable.

 ### Evaluate the Hypotenuse